peterhambly/blog/about.md

 I am a capable Project Manager, and blend managerial experience with very strong technical expertise.

 My technical skill is broad and well-honed by many years of experience and numerous training courses.
 I expect to be able to deliver innovative solutions.
 Extensive programming and development experience in programming languages and tools; blending full stack programming ability with wide ranging database experience

-Strong professional with a BEng focused in Electrical and Electronics Engineering from Imperial College London.
+Strong professional with a B.Eng focused in Electrical and Electronics Engineering from Imperial College London.

 ### Contact me